-Students repeating the year may do so choosing whichever of the two following mechanisms best suits his/her requirements.
+Students repeating the year may do so choosing whichever of the two following mechanisms best suits their requirements.

-- 1. Students retain exemptions, if any, and must repeat all failed/absent modules.
+I. Students retain exemptions, if any, and must repeat all failed/absent modules.
 In determining aggregation and the calculation of the award of honours, full marks obtained in modules passed at the Summer Examination in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
-Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination of a Repeat Year. - 2.
-Students may repeat the year taking the full 60 credits.
-In determining aggregation and the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Summer Examination of the Repeat Year.
-Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
-Subject to capacity, all students whether they have failed or passed are allowed to choose this option in an attempt to improve their grade.
+Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination of a Repeat Year.